For parents of children and young people with additional needs

 Sensory Workshop for parents

-This is a half day course for parents which is run termly at two centres North and South of the county.
+This is a half-day course for parents and carers run by Occupational Health running termly at two centres, in the north and south of the county.
 The cost is £25.
-New dates and venues will be available in the spring term.

 National Autistic Society – Earlybird Programme